How to Extend the C: Drive When a Recovery Partition Blocks the Newly Added Space

 Step 3: Extend the C: Drive

-1. Open Disk Management.
+1. Open Disk Management

-2. Right-click C: and select Extend Volume.
+2. Right-click the C: drive

-3. Use the available unallocated space and complete the wizard.
+4. Use the available unallocated space

-Optional: Recreate the Recovery Partition Later
+Optional: Recreate the Recovery Partition

-1. Shrink C: by 600–1024 MB to create unallocated space at the end of the disk.
+1. Shrink the C: drive by 600–1024 MB

-2. Create a new small NTFS partition (e.g., 1024 MB) in that space.
+2. Create a new NTFS partition in the free space

 reagentc /enable